Weather Folklore: The Shepherd's Barometer

 - “If the sun be surrounded with an iris, or circle of white clouds, and they equally fly away, ‘tis a sign of fair weather.”

-- And this old English proverb is often right: “In the decay of the moon, a cloudy morning bodes a fair afternoon.”
+- “In the decay of the moon, a cloudy morning bodes a fair afternoon.”

 - “If the weather be hazy, and the wind falls away, and small clouds increase, depend on much rain, and that soon.”